Quick Stats

 Reapplication Policy

 Previous Community Grant recipients are eligible to apply in subsequent years.
-The foundation has not published specific restrictions for unsuccessful applicants, suggesting organizations may reapply annually.
+The foundation has not published specific restrictions for unsuccessful applicants, suggesting organisations may reapply annually.
 For clarification on reapplication policies, contact the foundation directly.

 Reporting Requirements